Anna Nystrom’s Booty Falls Out Of Super-Tiny Shorts In New Pic

 Others got more creative with their comments.

-“Cuts as a button,” noted an Instagram user.
+“Cute as a button,” noted an Instagram user.

 “A beautiful creation of god,” declared a follower.